ChimeraTK/cppext/README.md

 * push_overwrite(): Overwrite the last element in the queue if the queue is full (only in single-producer context)
 * when_any(): get notified on new data in a given list of future_queues in a well-defined order
 * Shared: Instances are copyable, copies are referring to the same queue.
+* Continuations as an analogy to continuations of futures.
+Execute a function/lambda for each new value in the queue and push its result into a new queue.
+Can have different execution policies: std::launch::async (function/lambda runs in separate thread) or std::launch::deferred (function/lambda runs inside the pop() of the resulting queue).

 ## Example
 ```C++